ForestAdmin/documentation-user-guide/project-settings/teams-and-users/manage-roles.md

 #### Conditional permissions <a href="#collection-permissions" id="collection-permissions"></a>

 {% hint style="info" %}
-In addition to the **Pro** plan, this feature requires a minimum version to be available.
+In addition to the **Pro** plan, this feature requires a minimum agent version to be installed.
 {% endhint %}

 Your processes likely depend on your data: for instance, a $1,000 refund is more sensitive than a $10 refund.
 You probably want to authorize your operators to trigger $10 refunds, but not $1,000 or more.
 This is now possible within the permissions page: